gliech/raspi-pdf-kiosk-ansible-role/README.md

 Requirements
 ------------

 The role is supposed to be used with Raspbian Light.
 It requires a working network connection to download the PDF.
-It is also a good idea to make sure that the Raspberries timezone is configured correctly.
+It is also a good idea to make sure that the Raspberries timezone and display are configured correctly

 Role Variables
 --------------